cpsource/UFT/mdgithub/explore-1/README-no-repulsion.md

 ---

 ### **3. Eliminating Repulsion with Dynamical Motion**
-If repulsion is removed as a fundamental property, the chaotic motion of \( N \) orbiting sub-points can mimic repulsion in these ways:
+If repulsion is removed as a fundamental property, the chaotic motion of $N$ orbiting sub-points can mimic repulsion in these ways:

 #### **A. Short-Distance Behavior**
 - The chaotic dynamics prevent sub-points from collapsing into a single location.